tek-kol/CaskMaster/Assignments/Assignment4.md

     > ResponseEntity agnostic to dataType, +  returnCode(xxx)
 [+] BreweryServiceTest: getBrewery(), I am assigning Brewery = res, but when I assertTrue that res == Brewery.class; It fails, why?
     > Assertions.assertTrue(response.getBody() instanceof Brewery);
-[ ] I want a central place to organize my URLs, where should that live?
+[+] I want a central place to organize my URLs, where should that live?
 What extension?
-    >
+    > Lives in a future assignment
-[ ] Test.searchForBreweries is being garbage: In browser returns Array, in test, empty.
+[+] Test.searchForBreweries is being garbage: In browser returns Array, in test, empty.
 !
 SSL Error: Self signed certificate in certificate chain !
+    > Make sure you are not trying to hit API endpoints from CaskMaster endpoints.
+Two different systems, dur.
+[ ] Search ById, when returning a null, what do we do with that?
+Why not return an empty?
+    // Optionals?
     >

 [Cosmetic]
 Redundant code?
 [+] It just looks better to me. y/n?
     > Don't chain functions

-[ ]'impl' Looks ugly, do I need Impl?
+[+]'impl' Looks ugly, do I need Impl?
 Will there be another class called 'BreweryService'?
-    >
+    > It's Uggo, but is proper conventions, get over it.

 reduce copy paste